pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: PDM

-    :ref:`pdm` has a build backend as well (not required to use PDM for package management, any PEP 621 backend works).
+    :ref:`pdm` has a build backend as well (not required to use PDM for package management, any standards-compliant backend works).

     .. code-block:: toml